astral-sh/ruff/docs/rules/bad-quotes-docstring.md

 Autofix is always available.

 ## What it does
-Checks for docstrings that use single quotes or double quotes, depending on the value of the [`docstring-quotes`](https://github.com/charliermarsh/ruff#docstring-quotes) setting.
+Checks for docstrings that use single quotes or double quotes, depending on the value of the [`flake8-quotes.docstring-quotes`] setting.

 ## Why is this bad?
 Consistency is good.
 Use either single or double quotes for docstring strings, but be consistent.

+## Options

+* [`flake8-quotes.docstring-quotes`]

 ## Example
 ```python